v-rzh/v-rzh.github.io/content/posts/mofongo.md

 I ran into this sample completely by chance.
-As I was submitting logs for a recent amateur radio contest (not kidding) my browser was redirected to what appeared to be an knockoff Cloudflare verification page.
+As I was submitting logs for a recent amateur radio contest (not kidding) my browser was redirected to what appeared to be a knockoff Cloudflare verification page.
 The page encouraged me to run an executable program in order to "verify" myself before proceeding to my original destination.
 It even downloaded the sample for me - how could I say no!
 The program name was `VERIFICATION.exe`.
-In its eariler versions it even came with a Cloudflare icon, but more recent samples sport a generic green checkmark icon.
+In its earlier versions it even came with a Cloudflare icon, but more recent samples sport a generic green check mark icon.
 As far as delivery methods are concerned it's pretty lame, but the fact that I found it in the wild is definitely worth some points. `6/10`

 ## Obfuscation